 If you get little or no joint pain relief from osteoarthritis medications, it may be time to consider joint surgery.

 How do you decide?
 First, ask yourself and your health care provider the most important question: Is there any other treatment for osteoarthritis you could try?
 Second, is joint surgery necessary?
 Third, ask an orthopedic surgeon about the best surgery for joint pain relief in your particular situation.
 The surgeon will recommend a type of joint surgery based on the severity of your...

 You can walk and run in water, as well as jump or kick.
 But it's not a weight-bearing exercise.
 So you will need to add other types of exercise to help make your bones stronger.

 Water exercise is often done as part of a physical therapy program.
 Or you may find a program in a gym or health club.

-Although aqua therapy is usually gentle exercise, talk to your doctor before you start a program.
+Although water exercise is usually gentle, talk to your doctor before you start a program.
 You want to make sure that water exercise is right for your health condition.

 Tips for exercising in water

 Consider working with a physical therapist or water aerobics instructor if you've never done water exercise before.